 We are actively pursuing additional projects as part of our strategy on capital development.
-We are currently working on opening three new centres of community: The Steve & Sally Stavro Family YMCA, Vaughan Metropolitan Centre YMCA, and McDonald Family YMCA.
+In 2021-2022 we were actively working on three new centres of community: The Steve & Sally Stavro Family YMCA, The YMCA at the David Braley Vaughan Centre, and the McDonald Family YMCA.
 These new Centres are targeting a high level of LEED certification, meaning they will follow industry-leading sustainable building practices.